jonathanmnovak/hello-world-sweetviz/README.md

 * Analyzing the relationship of features with target variable

 Cons
-* Wide screen monitor is required to view on the outputs from the html report
 * When analyzing a specific feature, the relationship with the target variable isn't broken down by each dataset (train and test) and instead it is combined.
 This is a much needed enhancement to see if the distributions of features and